 The District also completed a detailed review of Educational Partner Input and State and Local Assessment Data for Socio-Economically Disadvantaged Students to determine needs and action steps.
-The CAASPP Performance Level for SED Students on the ELA Assessment was Yellow in 2017-2018 and dropped to Orange in 2018-2019.
-The CAASPP Math Performance Level for both years was Orange.
-On the 2021 District Spring ELA Benchmark, only 28% of SED Students in Grades 3-8 met or exceeded grade-level standards in ELA, compared to 32% of students not in this subgroup.
-The percent of SED Students in Grades 3-8 who met or exceeded grade-level standards on the 2021

-District Spring Math Benchmark was 28%, compared to 42% of students not in this subgroup.
-The Performance Level for Chronic Absenteeism for SED Students was Orange in 2017-2018 and Orange in 2018-2019.
-The District's Unduplicated Student Rate is 92%.
-This is also our Free and Reduced Meal Percentage.
+On the 2021-2022 ELA CAASPP, 24% of SED Students met or exceeded standards, compared to 28% of non-SED Students.
+On the 2021-2022 Math CAASPP, 17% of SED Students met or exceeded standards, compared to 24% of non-SED Students.
+On the 2023 District Spring ELA Benchmark, 32% of SED Students in Grades 3-8 met or exceeded grade-level standards in ELA, compared to 43% of students not in this subgroup.
+The Performance Level for Chronic Absenteeism for SED Students was Very High in 2022.
+The District's Unduplicated Student Rate is 90%.
 Local data has shown that the pandemic has caused several additional barriers to learning for our SED Students including: extreme food insecurities, lack of transportation, multiple adverse childhood experiences, and inability to access adequate mental health supports.
-The following targeted actions have been planned in the 2021-2022 school year to increase the academic achievement, attendance, and engagement of our SED Students and to offer additional socio-emotional support:
+The following targeted actions have been planned in the 2023-2024 school year to increase the academic achievement, attendance, and engagement of our SED Students and to offer additional socio-emotional support: